philips-software/whitesource-dependencies-to-reference-format/README.md

 Outputs the following file(s):
   - __dependencies.json__ contains the dependencies extracted from the inventory file, in a reference format.
 This reference format is a JSON file containing arrays of objects with keys _name_ and _version_.
 It contains unique objects by the combination _name_ and _version_
-  - (optional, if the licenses flag was set) __dependencies_with_licenses.json__ - contains the dependencies extracted from the inventory file, in an extended reference format, which includes an array of _licenses_ per each dependency, besides the dependency _name_ and _version_.
+  - (optional, if the licenses flag was set) __dependencies_with_extended_info.json__ - contains the dependencies extracted from the inventory file, in an extended reference format, which includes an array of _licenses_ per each dependency, besides the dependency _name_ and _version_.

 ### Preconditions
 The  inventory whitesource report is expected to contain keys _name_ and _version_ for every element in the inventory.